Unit 2, The Quadrangle, 59 Ruchill Street, Glasgow G20 9PX

 Spinners Gate, Maxwellton Road, Paisley PA1 2RH

-This service provides support for 17 - 64 years old living in the Renfrewshire area who have experienced an acquired brain injury and/or their carers.
-People eligble for the service are those who have experienced an acquired brain injury eg.
+This service provides support for 17 - 64 years old living in the Renfrewshire area who have experienced an acquired brain injury (ABI) and/or their carers.
+People eligble for the service are those who have experienced an ABI as a result of a:

 SHIMS is a self-help music group formed by musicians who have for whatever reason sustained a head/brain injury.
 They are volunteer run and there is no cost to join.
 The group meet regularly in North Ayrshire and welcome new members.